Note: The links below will

 hostile takeover!).

-Latest ISS Status Report .
+Latest ISS Status Report here.

 NASA states:

-The computers took control of the International Space
+Service Module's computers took control of the International Space

 Station operations over the weekend.
 Also, leak checks have been performed